Taking your time with a slow, positive introduction process leads to long-term harmony

 Taking a Step Back

 Sometimes moving to a fully exposed visual barrier is simply too much for the cats, and we have to go even slower.
 This is especially true when re-introducing cats that have experienced redirected aggression.
-To do so, put up your visual barrier, but drape a large beach towel, sheet, or blanket over the doorway all the way to the bottom so they can only see about an inch of the other room (basically, all they can see is each other’s paws).
+To do so, put up your visual barrier, but affix a piece of cardboard or poster board to the baby gate using twist ties.
+Cover gate to the bottom so they can only see about an inch of the other room (basically, all they can see is each other’s paws).
 This is more fool proof than a towel or sheet as persistent cats can slip behind the towel.

 Once mat trained this sets us up to play the “look” game.
 This game starts with the cats at the greatest distance you can, given your space.
 This could be 10 feet on either side of the visual barrier if your home allows for such distance.
-Gradually — every two or three sessions — bring the bowls closer (about six inches to a foot at a time).
-As that goes smoothly, gradually increase visual sight by lifting the sheet/towel another inch.
-Continue this way as long as both parties are comfortable eating and staying focused on the reward.
+Gradually — every two or three sessions — bring the mats closer (about six inches to a foot at a time).
+As that goes smoothly, gradually increase visual sight by lifting the cardboard covering another inch.
+Continue this way as long as both parties are comfortable and staying focused on the game/reward.
 If they start to hiss, spit, or lunge at the visual barrier, move back to where you were previously successful for a few sessions.
 Do NOT move closer together or increase visual access if they are exhibiting these negative behaviors.

-If there comes a point when the more timid cat will not eat or approach any closer, try elevating him or her!
+Similarly, if there comes a point when the more timid cat will not come any closer, try elevating him or her!
 Encourage the fearful cat to get up on a chair, footstool, or small cat condo.
 The height will make them feel more secure and in control.
 The mat training will help them know where you want them to go.
 Clicker training offers a language with which you and your cat can more effectively communicate.

 Between sessions, DO NOT leave up the visual barriers and leave the cats unattended.
 This could result in terrible fights through the visual barrier and undo all of your progress.
 Close the door to the safe room between each session.
 Try to always end on a positive note.

 At the end of training sessions give an “all done” cue so your cats know they are done training.
 If simply using positive reinforcement and not the training techniques still keep the sessions short and positive.
-Close the door.
-You are done for now.
+Close the door when you are done.
 These short, positive sessions should only take between two and five minutes in most cases.
 You want to leave them longing for the next time they see each other, because when they do, something good, fun, or delicious occurs.
 You are paying your cats to like each other!

 The next step is to eliminate the barriers.
 Remember to not force anything.
 Work with the cats at a distance and slowly bring them closer together over time.
 This step could be really uneventful at first, which is exactly what we want.
-Allow the cats to approach one another at their own pace.
-Continue using all of the tools that have worked so far: food, toys, treats, and games.
+Allow the cats to approach one another at their own pace and continue using all of the tools that have worked so far: toys, treats, training and pattern games.
 Keep the sessions short and end positively.
-Gradually increase the amount of time they spend together, but keep them separated using a solid door when you cannot supervise.
+Gradually increase the amount of time they spend together, but keep them separated when you cannot supervise.

 What do you do if the fur flies despite all of this effort?
 Have lure toys readily available for positive distraction so that you can easily diffuse the situation.
 Be equipped with treats to shift their focus if need be.
 It’s helpful to have a large piece of cardboard on hand so you can quickly block them from seeing each other should their interactions become negative.
 Use this if they get into a spitting match, start to posture like they are going to charge each other (turning their bodies sideways to appear larger), etc. Remember, it is best to positively diffuse a squabble.
 Do not yell at or scold the cats; they are acting normally for them!